GenomicsAotearoa/hts_workshop_mpi/docs/level2/25_assembly_polishing.md

     [racon::Polisher::] total = 22.926985 s
     ```

-Before we assess the results of this, we will run `racon` over a few different genomes, so that when we assess the final qualities we can generate a single report for all genomes.
+Before we assess the results of this, we will run `racon` over a few different genomes, so that when we assess the final qualities, we can generate a single report for all genomes.

 !!! question "Exercise"